SAD Neural Networks: Divergent Gradient Flows and Asymptotic Optimality via o-minimal Structures: Introduction

-Our analysis applies to deep fully connected feedforward neural networks with multiple input and output dimensions and a general class of activation including the logistic, hyperbolic tangent, softplus and GELU function.
+Our analysis applies to fully connected feedforward deep neural networks with multiple input and output dimensions and a general class of activation functions including the logistic, hyperbolic tangent, softplus and GELU function.
 Moreover, we can treat both the average loss on a finite dataset and the true loss with respect to a sufficiently smooth probability density.
 This level of generality arises because our analysis builds on bootstrapping abstract properties rather than concrete computations: \begin{itemize} \item The functions appearing in our analysis are \textbf{definable} in an o-minimal structure in the sense of mathematical model theory \cite{VandenDries1998}, which intuitively means that they can be defined using first order statements involving well-behaved operations such as $+,-,\cdot,\div$, exponentials, logarithms, derivatives and anti-derivatives.
-Definable functions have strong rigidity and finiteness properties such as the uniform finiteness theorem \cite{Coste2000} and the \emph{Kurdyka-{\L}ojasiewicz inequality} \cite{Kurdyka1998}.
-These ingredients play a central role in our proofs. \item We isolate the general class of \emph{Sublinear Analytic Definable} (\textbf{SAD}) functions (see \autoref{defSAD} and \autoref{egSAD}) for which our results hold.
-SAD functions have good permanence properties.
-This ensures that neural networks with SAD activation function are themselves SAD.
+Definable functions have strong rigidity and finiteness properties such as the uniform finiteness theorem \cite{Coste2000}, and definable dimension theory \cite{VandenDries1998}.
+Our proofs use these techniques in a central and novel way. \item We isolate the general class of \emph{Sublinear Analytic Definable} (\textbf{SAD}) functions (see \autoref{defSAD} and \autoref{egSAD}) for which our results hold.
+SAD functions have good permanence properties ensuring that neural networks with SAD activation function are themselves SAD.
 The main idea of proving the absence of global minima in our divergence result is that the sublinearity of a SAD neural network prevents it from being globally identical to a polynomial of degree at least two, while the analyticity and definability ensure enough rigidity to detect this property on a finite dataset (or compactly supported distribution).
-On the other hand, analyticity guarantees a sufficient supply of non-trivial Taylor coefficients, allowing polynomials to be approximated arbitrarily well. \end{itemize} Building on the theoretical framework established earlier, we validate our findings by training neural networks on polynomial target functions using stochastic optimization methods such as stochastic gradient descent (SGD) and Adam \cite{Kingma2014}.
+On the other hand, analyticity guarantees a sufficient supply of non-trivial Taylor coefficients, allowing polynomials to be approximated arbitrarily well.
+We believe that our definition of SAD activation functions provides a convenient theoretical framework for future research on smooth neural networks. \end{itemize} Building on the theoretical framework established earlier, we validate our findings by training neural networks on polynomial target functions using optimization methods such as gradient descent and Adam \cite{Kingma2014}.
 The results closely align with the behavior predicted by our gradient flow analysis.
-We then extend our investigation to real-world scenarios: numerical solution of PDEs using the Deep Kolmogorov Method \cite{Beck2021} and image classification of the MNIST dataset \cite{LeCun1998}.
+We then extend our investigation to more complex and more practically relevant scenarios: numerical solution of PDEs using the Deep Kolmogorov Method \cite{Beck2021} and image classification of the MNIST dataset \cite{LeCun1998}.
 Across all these experiments, we consistently observe a growth in the norm of the neural network parameters as the loss diminishes.
 These findings suggest that the divergence phenomenon we analyze actually holds in much broader generality.
 We include the source code for our numerical simulations at \githublink. \todo{We also need to create an anonymous repository for the submission via \url{https://anonymous.4open.science/}}